This post contains affiliate links. Read the full disclosure here.

 Special Events and Festivals at Epcot

-I can’t believe we’ve gotten this far in a guide to Epcot without talking in detail about the festivals yet, because their yearly festivals are a BIG attraction for this theme park.
+I can’t believe we’ve gotten this far in our Epcot guide without talking in detail about the festivals yet, because Epcot’s yearly festivals are a BIG attraction for this theme park.

 Throughout the year, Epcot holds several different festivals that include specialty food stands, entertainment, and other fun activities.
 They occur seasonally, and usually last for months at a time.